A Small City of Chaos and Charm

 Shopping in Kavala isn’t very interesting – loads of expensive shops with cheap stuff.
 The exception is the local Saturday market – it is great fun.

 Kavala has approximately 60 000 inhabitants.
-The town has a new, modern hospital, cinema, theater, an archaeological museum, a college, a public library and of course, a great selection of restaurants and bars.
+The town has two hospitals (old, but a new, modern hospital is under construction), cinema, theater, an archaeological museum, a college, a public library and of course, a great selection of restaurants and bars.

 The airport is approximately 40 minutes drive from the center.
 From the harbor of Kavala there are boat connections to Thasos, Samothrake, Limnos, Aigios Evstratios,Mytilini, Chios, Samos and Ikara.